 Deployment Type: Select one of the following methods to apply the template to resources:

 After configuring the template, go to Other Monitors and click +Add.

 From the options displayed in the Monitor Type drop-down, select TCP port monitor.

 From TCP Port Monitor, click Add to provide more detailed parameters.
 Click Add and Remove to increase or decrease the following settings:

 - Frequency: The intervals used to monitor the connection.
 The recommendation is 15 minutes.

-- Alert: Select Alert to receive alerts for any match.
+- Alert: Select Alert to get alerts for any match.

 - Apply Availability Monitor: Select the checkbox to show the availability of the monitors.

 - Priority: The priority of the alert.

 - Host: The server IP address.
 The default is 127.0.0.1.